floorford/messenger/README.md

 - An actual backend:
   - User creation and login
   - Profile modification
+  - Status updating
   - Ability to talk to another user, not just message something that won't reply
 - Persistance of data when 'logging' back in as same user
+- Switch statement and 404 page for react router

 # Getting Started with Create React App